 - Or do you want to sell consulting, courses, apps, you name it?

 You have to be clear about the goal of your work, including the kind of people that you’re writing it for.
 This article is for people who want the latter.

 Remember that on average, nonfiction books sell less than 500 copies in a year.
-There are authors who couldn’t even reach the industry average, while best selling authors like the late Stephen Covery have sold millions of books.
+There are authors who couldn’t even reach the industry average, while best-selling authors like the late Stephen Covey have sold millions of books.